Brewed to Ease: The Best Teas for Constipation Woes

 It is crucial to acknowledge that licorice root possesses inherent sweetness.
 Hence, one should exercise discretion when contemplating the addition of extra sweeteners.
 Additionally, those with hypertension or pregnant individuals should consult a healthcare professional before consuming licorice root tea.
 Diligent adherence to these instructions will culminate in a superior tea experience.

-Black tea may help promote bowel movements since it includes a tiny amount of caffeine, albeit much lower than other teas on this list.
+Black tea may help promote bowel movements since it includes a tiny amount of caffeine, albeit much lower than the other best teas for constipation on this list.
 Theaflavins, which are present, have been demonstrated to improve gastrointestinal health.

 Here are instructions for the preparation of an exemplary cup of black tea: